-'''

-SSL REQ CLNT CERT=\{\underline{N} \mid Y\}
+SSL REQ CLNT CERT={N|Y}

-'''

-- N. The PowerExchange server does not authenticate the identity of the PowerExchange client. - Y. The PowerExchange server authenticates the identity of the PowerExchange client by using an SSL certificate.
+- N. The PowerExchange server does not authenticate the identity of the PowerExchange client.
+On IBM i, N indicates that the GSK session type is SERVER SESSION so the client machine subject certificates are not requested or validated. - Y. The PowerExchange server authenticates the identity of the PowerExchange client by using an SSL certificate.
+On IBM i, Y indicates that the GSK session type is SERVER SESSION WITH CLIENT AUTHORITY, which indicates that the X509 subject certificate from the client machine is validated against the trusted Certificate Authorities on the IBM i server.

 Default is N for PowerExchange servers running on Linux, UNIX, or Windows.

 Default is Y for PowerExchange servers running on z/OS or IBM i.

-• "Customizing the DBMOVER Configuration File on the SSL Server" on page 320
+• "Customizing the DBMOVER Configuration File on the SSL Server" on page 342